ArdalanJaf/Carbon-Offset-Calculator/README.md

 # Carbon Offset Simulator

+Plan your way to carbon-neutrality!
-Choose annual-carbon-emissions by selecting a country average or entering a custom value.
-Enter purchases of trees (i.e. paying to offset carbon).
-Click submit and get data on how much carbon you will offset and how much it will cost!
+Choose annual-carbon-emissions by selecting a country average or entering a custom value and enter purchases of trees.
+Click submit and get data on how much carbon you will offset, how long it will take and how much it will cost!
-You can also change the calculator's configuration (tree cost, tree carbon offset, time for tree to grow) by clicking the cog in the top-left corner (note: this is design as admin feature).
+You can also change the calculator's configuration (tree cost, tree carbon offset, time for tree to grow) by clicking the cog in the top-left corner (note: this is designed as an admin feature).

 node.js, react-redux, react-hook-form, recharts, styled-components, axios, express, mySQL